elkinlatorre/Agentic-Execution-Engine/README.md

 ## 📖 Overview

-This project is a **Technical Proof of Concept (PoC)** for an Agentic AI Orchestrator.
+Agentic AI Orchestrator.
 It is designed to safely run LLM-generated code in a production-grade architecture.

 **Key Capabilities:**
 *   **Intent Understanding**: Distinguishes between conversational requests and actionable computing tasks.